What will happen if there's a government shutdown at day's end

 The first Trump administration worked to blunt the impact of what became the country's longest partial shutdown in 2018 and 2019.
 But in the selective reopening of offices, experts say they saw a willingness to cut corners, scrap prior plans and wade into legally dubious territory to mitigate the pain.

-In a provocative move, the White House's Office of Management and Budget has threatened the mass firing of federal workers in the event of a shutdown.
-An OMB memo said those programs that did not get funding through Trump's mega-bill this summer would bear the brunt of a shutdown.
+In a provocative move, the White House's Office of Management and Budget has threatened the mass firing of federal workers in a shutdown.
+An OMB memo said those programs that didn't get funding through Trump's mega-bill this summer would bear the brunt of a shutdown.

-That would be a much more aggressive step than in previous shutdowns, when furloughed federal workers returned to their jobs once Congress approved government spending.
-A reduction in force would not only lay off employees but eliminate their positions, which would trigger yet another massive upheaval in a federal workforce that has already faced major rounds of cuts this year due to efforts from the Department of Government Efficiency and elsewhere in the Trump administration.
+That'd be a much more aggressive step than in previous shutdowns, when furloughed federal workers returned to their jobs once Congress approved government spending.
+A reduction in force would not only lay off employees but eliminate their positions, which would trigger another massive upheaval in a federal workforce that's already faced major rounds of cuts this year due to efforts from the Department of Government Efficiency and elsewhere in Trump's Republican administration.

 Here are some excerpts from those plans: